SophieBosio/sophiebosio.github.io/content/about.md

 I'm very interested in programming, coffee, natural languages, and music.

-Currently, I'm enjoying the wild ride of learning Emacs and preparing to write my MSc thesis, which will be on using program inversion to simplify automatic testing.
+Currently, I'm enjoying the wild ride of learning Emacs and working on my MSc thesis, which about using program inversion to simplify automatic testing.
 By inverting your program, I hope to derive a good test input generator for you that you can feed to QuickCheck to automatically test your program with property-based tests, without having to write the generator by hand.